Training Requirements and Employer Responsibilities

 Employer Responsibilities

 Employers play a pivotal role in enabling HCSWs to take on expanded responsibilities.
-Below are the key areas of responsibility:

 1. Competency Assessment